 In lieu of flowers, memorial contributions may be made to the First Cumberland Presbyterian Church in Oak Ridge, Tennessee, P.O.
 Box 4836, Oak Ridge, TN, 37830 or a charity of your choice.

-To send flowers to Helene's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Helene Bartels Morgan, please visit our floral store.